Music-Related Software Written by Norm Spier

 Tonegen: A versatile tone generator, including multiple notes, and variable overtone frequencies and volumes, for exploring the science of timbre, "musicality" of sound, consonance, dissonance, roughness (theories of Helmholtz, Terhardt, Parncutt, etc.).
 Supports rapid switching between up to 3 variants of similar or related sounds (e.g. "probe tones").
 Also has separate functionality for testing pitch-discrimination perception, effect of phase-difference between ears, etc. you can take peaks at a point in time from a SpectratunePlus spectrum, and pass them to ToneGen via a clipboard, and you get the same sound, and you can also monkey around with them--shift individual overtone frequencies and intensities.

-(One fun thing you can do, is take a musical sound, and switch off and then any overtone.
-For louder overtones, you get, at least for my ears, a robust "hearing out" of the overtone switched on and off.
-That is, the sound, once perceptually part of the composite sound with its timbre, stands out as a very engineeringish, non-musical sine.
+(One fun thing you can do, is take a musical-instrument-like-in-timbre multi-overtone sound, and switch off and then back on any single overtone.
+For louder overtones, you get, at least for my ears, a robust "hearing out" of the overtone switched off and then on.
+That is, the overtone, once perceptually part of the composite sound with its timbre, stands out as a very machine-generated-like, non-musical sine.
 The "hearing out of individual overtone sines" is much studied in the psychoacoustics literature, and some people can learn to do it without turning off and on, or any other manipulation, of the overtone(s) they hear out.)

 Click here for TonGen Info.